bigin/ItemManager-3/README.md

 # IManager simple flat-file PHP framework
-_Ideal for smaller projects that need to be finished quickly._
+_Ideal for smaller projects with smaller-sized data volumes, because no database is used._

 Project is currently in development stage.
 Please check back here frequently, hopefully there will be continuous updates ;-)